-Stresses above the ratings listed below can cause permanent damage to the MK2069-01.
-These ratings are stress ratings only.
+Stresses above the ratings listed below can cause permanent damage to the MK2069-04.
+These ratings, which are standard values for IDT industrial rated parts, are stress ratings only.
 Functional operation of the device at these or any other conditions above those indicated in the operational sections of the specifications is not implied.
 Exposure to absolute maximum rating conditions for extended periods can affect product reliability.
 Electrical parameters are guaranteed only over the recommended operating temperature range.